It really depends on the course and the nature of the assignment, but the "short and sweet" answer is below, followed by more detailed information.

 Concerned about your students' writing skills?
-The Academic Skills Center is here to help!
+The Pearce Communication Center is here to help!

-Located in the library on the Lower Level in Room 119, the friendly folks at the ASC are ready and willing to help your students!
+Located in the library on the Lower Level in Room 119, the friendly folks at the PCC are ready and willing to help your students!
 Getting help is easy and convenient.
-Students can either check the ASC schedule or set an appointment online.
+Students can either check the PCC schedule or set an appointment online.

 IT/Overton Media Center Staff